MultiSafepay/docs/content/payments/methods/banks/trustpay/_index.md

     - /payment-methods/banks/trustpay
     - /payments/methods/banks/trustpay/
 ---

-TrustPay is a payment method from the Czech Republic where customers pay from their own online banking environment.
+TrustPay is a bank payment method in the Czech Republic.